-Purim begins at sunset on Saturday, March 23, 2024, and ends on Sunday, March 24, 2024, at nightfall.
+Purim begins at sunset on Thursday, March 13, 2025, and ends on Friday, March 14, 2025, at nightfall.
 This holiday commemorates the salvation of the Jewish People from a plot to annihilate them in the ancient Persian Empire.
 It is observed with the reading of the Megillah (the story of the holiday), giving gifts of food, giving charitable gifts to the poor, feasting and joyful celebration, as well as dressing in costumes.
-It is customary to fast for a day preceding the holiday, this year the fast is on Thursday, March 21, 2024.

-Passover begins at sunset on Monday, April 22, 2024, and ends on Tuesday, April 30, 2024, at nightfall.
+Passover begins at sunset on Saturday, April 12, 2025, and ends on Sunday, April 20, 2025, at nightfall.
 This is an important holiday.
 It celebrates the redemption of the Jewish People from slavery in ancient Egypt (the "Exodus").
 It is commemorated by eating matzo (unleavened bread), avoiding chametz (leavened products), and by participating in Seders (festive ritual dinner gatherings) on the first two nights of the holiday.
-During the Seders, the Haggadah, which guides the meal and relates the story of the Exodus, is read.
+During the Seders, the Haggadah, which guides the meal and relates the story of the Exodus; is read.
 Seders can last until the early hours of the morning.
-Jews observing Passover may be absent and not using electronics or doing any work on April 23, 24, 29 and 30, 2024.
-The intermediate days on April 25, 26, 27 and 28 are called Chol Hamoed and have a semi-festive nature, electronics are permitted, but work is discouraged, even though some forms of work are allowed.
-(Saturday, April 27 is observed with all of the restrictions of Shabbat.)
+Jews observing Passover may be absent and not using electronics or doing any work on April 13, 14, 19 and 20.
+The intermediate days on April 15, 16, 17, 18 are called Chol Hamoed and have a semi-festive nature; electronics are permitted, but work is discouraged, even though some forms of work may be allowed in certain situations.

-Lag B'Omer begins at sunset on the evening of Saturday, May 25, 2024, and ends on Sunday, May 26, 2024, at sunset.
+Lag B'Omer begins at sunset on the evening of Thursday, May 15, 2025, and ends on Friday, May 16, 2025, at nightfall.
 This holiday commemorates two historical events: the anniversary of the passing of the great sage Rabbi Shimon bar Yochai, and the ending of a plague among the disciples of the great sage Rabbi Akiva.
 It is a joyful holiday with music, dancing, bonfires, and outdoor fun.
 This holiday does not require missing work or school for religious observance.
 Celebrations and observances often take place in the afternoon or evenings.

-Shavuot begins on Tuesday, June 11, 2024, at sunset and ends on Thursday, June 13, 2024, at nightfall.
+Shavuot begins on Sunday, June 1, 2025, at sunset and ends on Tuesday, June 3, 2025, at nightfall.
 This holiday commemorates the date when G-d gave the Jewish People the Torah at Mt.
 Sinai more than 3300 years ago.
-Among the customs of this holiday is staying awake all night studying Torah, going to the synagogue to hear the reading of the 10 Commandments, and feasting on dairy foods.
+Among the customs of this holiday is staying awake all night studying Torah, going to a synagogue to hear the reading of the 10 Commandments, and feasting on dairy foods.
 Jews observing this holiday will be absent and will not be using electronics or doing any work.

-Tisha B'Av begins on Monday, August 12, 2024, at sundown and ends on Tuesday, Aug 13, 2024, at nightfall.
-It is the saddest day in the Jewish calendar, marking the destruction of both the first and second Holy Temples in Jerusalem, as well as many other tragic events in Jewish History.
-It is a day of fasting and refraining from pleasurable activities such as bathing, washing, and wearing leather shoes.
-While work is permitted, it is discouraged until after midday.
+Tisha B'Av begins on Saturday, August 2, 2025, at sunset and ends on Sunday, August 3, 2025, at nightfall.
+It is the saddest day in the Jewish calendar, marking the destruction of both the first and second Holy Temples in Jerusalem, as well as many other tragic events in Jewish history.
+It is a day of fasting and refraining from work as well as pleasurable activities such as bathing, washing, and wearing leather shoes.
+While work is not fully forbidden, it is discouraged until after midday.
 This holiday does not require being absent for a full day for religious observance, but it is normal to be absent due to the long fast.